EvernodeXRPL/evernode-host/iac/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Steps to Deploy Evernode Host Instance on AWS with AWS CDK
+TO-DO

 ## Useful commands

 * `npm run build`   compile typescript to js